JetBrains/kotlin/samples/README.md

 **Note**: If the samples are built from a source tree (not from a distribution archive) the compiler built from the sources is used.
-So one must build the compiler and the necessary platform libraries by running `./gradlew bundle` from the Kotlin/Native root directory before building samples (see [README.md](https://github.com/JetBrains/kotlin-native/blob/master/README.md) for details).
+So you must build the compiler and the necessary platform libraries by running `./gradlew bundle` from the Kotlin/Native root directory before building samples (see [README.md](https://github.com/JetBrains/kotlin-native/blob/master/README.md) for details).

+Alternatively you may remove a line `org.jetbrains.kotlin.native.home=<...>` from all `gradle.properties` files.
+In this case the Gradle plugin downloads and uses a default compiler for this plugin version.

 One may also build all the samples with one command.
 To build them using Gradle run: